 City or country?
 Condo or house?
 In the same town as your mother-in-law or far, far away.
 You spend most of your time in and around your home.

-Where you live has a huge impact on your life.
+Where you live has a significant impact on your life.
 Are you both on the same page?
-The only way to know for certain is to talk about it.
+The only way to know for sure is to talk about it.

 2 Who will clean what?